RAFTING and HIKING the GRAND CANYON

 All camps between mile 77.6 and mile 87.6 should only be used for trips with passenger exchanges at Phantom Ranch.

 Phantom Ranch: After debarking at the boat beach at 3 pm, we had an hour and a half to walk to the Ranch in Bright Angel Canyon.
-Most had lemonade or lemonade/tea (an Arnold Palmer) and bought postcards postmarked “Mailed by Mule at the Bottom of the Grand Canyon – Phantom Ranch”.
+Most had lemonade or a lemonade/tea blend (an Arnold Palmer) and bought postcards, postmarked “Mailed by Mule at the Bottom of the Grand Canyon – Phantom Ranch.”

 Zuni.
-Although they reside in a pueblo in western New Mexico, they believe their ancestors came out of the earth near Ribbon Falls, six miles up from Phantom Ranch in Bright Angel Canyon.
-They believe that the Havasupai and Hualapai emerged with them.
-Many Zuni prayers, stories, and ceremonies involve the Grand Canyon.
+Although they reside in a pueblo in western New Mexico, they believe their ancestors emerged from the earth near Ribbon Falls, six miles up from Phantom Ranch in Bright Angel Canyon.
+They think that the Havasupai and Hualapai emerged with them.
+Many Zuni prayers, stories, and ceremonies are closely tied to the Grand Canyon.
 To satisfy the obligations of their religion, the Zuni make pilgrimages here to collect plants, water and minerals.

-On my second trip down into the canyon from the South Rim, I walked the six miles up to Ribbon Falls and back on my first day hiking for a 19-mile day.
+On my second trip down into the canyon from the South Rim, I hiked the six miles to Ribbon Falls and back on my first day, covering a total of 19 miles.
 The flow was truly a ribbon and not quite worth the effort.

 Camp: Trinity Camp – mile 92, river right

-Hike: Trinity Canyon – I woke up early to hike into this pretty canyon with running water present after the canyon opened up.
-Beautiful formations of Zoroaster Granite in the Vishnu Shist.
+Hike: Trinity Canyon – I woke up early to hike into this beautiful canyon, which features running water after the canyon opens up, and stunning formations of Zoroaster Granite in the Vishnu Shist.

 Day 7.
 October 12.